Meet Mint Theater Company (Click image below to play video)

 - Seating area 99 fixed seats, plus one removable (handicap accessible) seat.
 7 rows of seats, from the floor to the back.
 Front row does not look up to the stage.
 No standing room

-- Lobby with box office, display counters and concession area with coffee maker and mini-fridge
+- Lobby with box office, display counters and concession area with mini-fridge

 - Heating and air conditioning system